A popular and useful attraction is the Sandbanks Chain Ferry which crosses the entrance to Poole Harbour, between Sandbanks and Studland (Shell Bay).

 The ferry runs daily from 7.00am to 11.10pm.
 The first sailing leaves from Sandbanks at 7.00am, then every 20 and 40 minutes after each hour and on the hour until 11.00pm.
 The first departure from Shell Bay is at 7.10am, then every 30, 50 and 10 minutes past the hour until 11.10pm.
 On Christmas Day the ferry operates half hourly from 8.00am to 6.10pm.
 It leaves Sandbanks on the hour and half hour and from Shell Bay it leaves at 10 minutes and 40 minutes past the hour.

 Crossings are subject to shipping movements, maintenance and other operational factors.
-It is normally taken out of service once a year, usually in November, for a full service.
+It is normally taken out of service every two years, usually in November, for a full service.

-The toll prices for the ferry are as follows:
+The toll prices for the ferry are as follows (1st April 2015):

 Pedestrians (one way charge from Sandbanks) – £1.00

 Car or Light Van/Most Camper Vans (up to 3500 Kg maximum operating weight), minibuses up to 17 seats – £3.80

 Goods Vehicle with a maximum operating weight of more than 3500 Kg.
 Toll includes VAT at the applicable rate – £7.60

 Bus or Coach (with 18 or more seats inc. driver) – £8.00

 Pedestrians and bikers pay at the ticket machine before getting on the ferry at the Sandbanks end, the other vehicles pay at the toll booth on Shell Bay after the crossing.
 Previously the original toll was a wooden hut below Knoll House at Pipley Bridge.
 When the current owners took over they moved the toll booth to Shell Bay implementing a computerised toll system as well as rebuilding both slipways and building a new roundabout at Shell Bay.